ale627/ale627.github.io/_posts/2017-09-13-what-trade.markdown

 | Cryptocurrencies |           | x             |          |
 | Options          |           |               | x        |

-# Trading vs Investing
+# Trading styles
-Trading is different from investing.
+Investing, Swing Trading, Scalping... what do they all mean?

 Investing involves fundamental analysis and a fair value.
 It says nothing about short term price movement, and may encourage adding to losing positions as the equity is now "cheaper."
-Time horizon is long term.
+Time horizon is long term.  **This is not what I do.**

-Short term trading is called Scalping.
-Long term trading is called Swing Trading.
+Trading is the focus of this article.
+A trade is a "swing" if it is medium-long term, while it is a "scalp" if it is short term. (usually intraday)

-Trading looks at price action to find prices that offer good risk/return versus an area of support.
+Trading looks at price action to find prices that offer good risk/return versus an area of support or resistance.
 It uses a systematic approach.
-Trading systems are modularized and cover the full process, from trade ideas to trading and journaling.
-Here are two systems I've seen described.

-- Backtesting
-- Trading Signals
-- Risk and Position Management
-- Portfolio and Order Management
-- Execution
-- Reporting

-- Price Stream
-- Trading Strategy
-- Risk Management
-- Execution Handler
-- Logging

-If you are interested in building a trade system, start pulling some basic data into [Google Sheets][gs] and running backtests on [Quantopian][quant].

-Frankly, you need a lot of money and patience to trade fully automated.
-I trade by hand and am testing various strategies in real time.
-No point in automating something if it doesn't make money, right?

-I use options to increase leverage.

 # What are options
 Options are a type of derivative created to hedge underlying positions.
 They require less capital than an equity position and allow fine-tuning of risk.
 Call options are long positions and put options are short positions.